dreikanter/jekyllbuilder/README.md

 Add `http://{your-domain}/handle` to Settings/Service Hooks/WebHook URLs list for each GitHub repo with Jekyll sources, you need to process.

+If you want to publish GitHub wiki pages, you should also enable wiki events for this webhook.

 Check deployment configuration inside rakefiles for each Jekyll project.
 It should work properly on build server environment.
 Example is below.

 	ssh_user       = "admin@example.com"